How to Solve a Printer Not Recognized Error

 Some printers come with an installation disk and proprietary software that may be required for the printer to work.
 The vendor may have created the software to extend the features of the printer, possibly including applications such as photo editors or document scanners.

-In cases where your printer came with a software suite included, it is always the best option to ensure you have installed the software before connecting the printer to your PC.
+In cases where your printer came with a software suite, it is always the best option to ensure you have installed the software before connecting the printer to your computer.

 If the PC does still not recognize the printer after installing the software – or if your printer didn’t come with additional software – you should check the printer’s cables.